jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

  - The rankings have since changed, so I've added an 11th to keep Australia in the list.

 The [latex]\LaTeX[/latex] component of this also meant that a few changes were necessary in the other labels, such as the dollar sign in the y-axis label, and the underscores throughout (these are considered special characters in [latex]\LaTeX[/latex].
 Lastly, the result of running the <code>tikz</code> command is that a <code>.tex</code> ([latex]\LaTeX[/latex]source code) file is produced.
 This isn't quite the plot image file we want.
 It _does_ however have the commands to generate one.
 The last steps in the above gist are to process this <code>.tex</code> file with [latex]\LaTeX[/latex] (here I used the <code>tools::texi2dvi</code> function, but one _could_ also use a <code>system</code> command to their [latex]\LaTeX[/latex] installation.

+That still only produced a PDF.
+The last step was to use the <code>magick</code> package to convert this into an image.

+Overall, this is a nice proof of concept, but I don't think it's a particularly tidy way of achieving the goal of image axis labels.